rfennell/ReleaseNotesAction/README.md

     - **comments**  - the array of comment associated with the PR
     - **linkedIssues**  - the array of linked issues with the PR

-> **Note:** To dump all possible values there are two options:
+> **Note:** To dump all possible properties of an object there are two options:
 > - Via the template, using the custom Handlebars extension `{{json propertyToDump}}`.
-This will include a dump of the object values in the generated release notes file.
+This will include a dump of the object properties in the generated release notes file.
-> - If you [enable the Actions debug log](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/enabling-debug-logging) the API returned data and the generated release notes will be dumped into the action log (note this can make for a very large an unresponsive log file)
+> - If you [enable the Actions debug log](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/enabling-debug-logging) the API returned data and the generated release notes text will be dumped into the action log (note this can make for a very large an unresponsive log file)

-> **Note:** If a field contains escaped HTML encode data this can be returned its original format with triple brackets format `{{{sample.field}}}`
+> **Note:** If a field contains escaped HTML encoded data this can be returned its original format with the Handlebars triple brackets format `{{{sample.field}}}`

 ### Handlebar Extensions
  The [Handlebars Helpers](https://github.com/helpers/handlebars-helpers) extension library is also pre-load, this provides over 120 useful extensions to aid in data manipulation when templating.
 They are used the form